Queens Premises Liability Lawyer

 New York law concerning premises liability is contained in the common law.
 This means that there is no statute passed by New York’s legislature that defines how an injured person can pursue a property owner for compensation.
 Rather, it is a collection of court decisions, passed down over the years, that define premises liability.
 This collection of court decisions is known as the common law.

-To prevail in a premises liability case, a plaintiff and a Queens premises liability lawyer must be able to prove three things:
+To prevail in a premises liability case in Queens, a plaintiff and their attorney must be able to prove three things:

 - That the plaintiff was lawfully on the property

 - That the owner of the property was negligent in taking care of the unsafe condition

 - That the negligence caused the plaintiff’s injury

 These elements are more difficult to prove than they appear.
 For a plaintiff to be legally on the property, they need to be invited.
 This can be through an invitation to a house party, as a worker fixing a person’s commercial property, or as a shopper in a grocery store.
 Essentially, the person needs to have a legitimate reason to be there.
 Trespassers need only be protected from open and obvious dangers.
 In fact, it is a defense for defendants in premises liability cases to argue that the injured person had no right to be on the property.

 The main question in these cases usually revolves around whether the owner was negligent in their care for the property.
 In cases of structural defects, such as a broken stair, the owner would have to have known that the stair was broken and made no attempt to fix it.
 Alternatively, in cases of a temporary hazard, such as a spill, the owner must have attempted to rope off or warn customers of a hazard.

 In proving that an owner knew of a hazard, documentary evidence, such as e-mails talking about a defect or security camera footage showing the spill, are extremely strong pieces of evidence for the plaintiff.